ProCode2/dgen/README.md

 $ ./path/to/dgen-rs -b
 ```

-if you have a repository in github and would like to generate a blueprint for that: While I will build this feature in the core library, here's a neat little trick to do that for now:
+if you have a repository in github and would like to generate a blueprint for that: While I will build this feature in the core library, here's a weird trick to do that for now:

 ```bash
 $ git clone https://github.com/username/repo_name.git && cd repo_name && ~/path/to/dgen-rs -b && cd ../ && mv ./repo_name/repo_name.json . && rm -rf repo_name